dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 | BMW | bmw car |/home/bmw.html| Find and buy the best bwm cars in the world| Here is why you will find the best BMW cars in the world on my website (..) | Fastest BMW cars in Austria |
 | AUDI | audi car |/home/audi.html|  Find and buy the best audi cars in the world| Here is why you will find the audi BMW cars in the world on my website (..)| Best Audi cars in Italia |

 ----

 ## Content Optimization

-How search engines and consumers view webpages
+* How search engines and consumers view webpages

+* Clarity and quality: people tend to share with other people content that they *like*, find *useful* and *relevant*, and content that they *trust*

+* Good website **structure**: categorize and clarify your content in and across your web pages